SlithyMatt/x16-xci/README.md

 # clicking on the coffee maker with use tool (default)
 tool_trigger use  18 10  19 12
+if coffee_made
+if holding_carafe
+clear
+text 1  Let's not make more coffee with this text 1  fresh coffee.
+Perc sucks. wait 60 text 1  Find a cup end_if # holding_carafe if_not holding_carafe
+clear
+text 1  Yes, nice fresh coffee. wait 60 text 1  Let's find a good cup to pour it into set_state holding_carafe end_if # not holding_carafe
+end_if # coffee_made
 if_not coffee_made
 clear
 text 1  Ok, I'll make some coffee